 \section{Abstract}

-Deep Reinforcement Learning (DRL) is a subfield of machine learning for training autonomous agents that take sequential actions across complex environments.
+Deep Reinforcement Learning (RL) is a subfield of Machine Learning (ML) that trains autonomous agents to take sequential actions in complex environments.
 Despite its significant performance in well-known environments, it remains susceptible to minor condition variations, raising concerns about its reliability in real-world applications.
-To improve usability, DRL must demonstrate trustworthiness and robustness.
-A way to improve the robustness of DRL to unknown changes in the environmental conditions and possible perturbations is through Adversarial Training, by training the agent against well-suited adversarial attacks on the observations and the dynamics of the environment.
-Addressing this critical issue, our work presents an in-depth analysis of contemporary adversarial attack and training methodologies, systematically categorizing them and comparing their objectives and operational mechanisms.
+To improve usability, deep RL must demonstrate trustworthiness and robustness.
+A way to improve the robustness of deep RL agents to unknown changes in the environment conditions and possible perturbations is through Adversarial Training, by training the agent against well-suited adversarial attacks on observations and the environments dynamics.
+Addressing this critical issue, our work presents an in-depth analysis of contemporary adversarial attack and training methods, systematically categorizing them and comparing their objectives and operational mechanisms.